jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Misc
-- Bug: Had a scenario where i had a debugger on enterPortal and on image.show and 2nd client got `Cannot change character, player not found with id 8c502be8-631c-482a-9398-40155f77c21f`
-    - maybe in this case, re-request player sync??
 - **critical** Improve sending castCards with targeting based on id not position
 - (wont do?)
 Make an overlay screen that blocks interaction while waiting for sync
 - Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther
-- fix grey ellipse positioning under lobber, it's too low
 - EXPLAIn that all modifiers are removed after each level